nicholas-johnson/ng-tweets/README.md

 Please feel free to contribute by forking this repository and submitting a pull request.
 Contributors will be credited in this Readme.

+## About me

+I'm an Angular developer and trainer working out of Brighton, England.
+You can find Angular lessons on my website here <http://www.nicholasjohnson.com>

 ## Browser compatibility

 IE9+ only please.
 It should work everywhere Angular 1.3.1 works.